dbic/handbook/CONTRIBUTING.md

 How do you know that you're a member of the DBIC community?
 You're here!
 You know that DBIC exists!
 You're officially a member of the community.
 It's THAT easy!
 Welcome!

 Most of our discussions take place here in [GitHub issues](#understanding-issues).
-We also have a [bids-discussion](https://groups.google.com/forum/#!forum/bids-discussion) Google Group, although this is largely now an archive of previous conversations.
+We also have a [mrusers mailing list](http://dbic.dartmouth.edu/mailman/listinfo/mrusers) for general DBIC announcements and discussion.

-Moving forward, we encourage all members to contribute here on [GitHub](https://github.com/dbic/handbook) or on the [NeuroStars](https://neurostars.org/tags/bids) Discourse Forum, under the `bids` tag.
+Moving forward, we encourage all members to contribute here on [GitHub](https://github.com/dbic/handbook).

-To keep on top of new posts, please see this guide for setting your [topic notifications](https://meta.discourse.org/t/discourse-new-user-guide/96331#heading--topic-notifications).

 As a reminder, we expect that all contributions adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).